 Eres más pesado que una vaca en brazos.
-Pesado means heavy in Spanish, but it is also slang for a pain in the ass.
-Knowing that, this joyful phrase gets a double meaning; you are heavier/more of a pain in the ass than carrying a cow in your arms.
+Pesado means heavy in Spanish, but it is also slang for pain in the ass.
+Knowing that this joyful phrase gets a double meaning; you are heavier/more of a pain in the ass than carrying a cow in your arms.
 Also reasonably descriptive.

 Eres más tonto que Abundio, que vendió el coche para comprar gasolina.
 You’re more stupid than Abundio (very, very strange, old Spanish name), who sold his car to buy gas.
 Maybe there’s a reason why the name isn’t really in use anymore.